- Academic Affairs

 G. Sponsor: A faculty or staff member (regular or CC2) who has accepted responsibility for supervision of a participant in a Youth Program, or supervision of Minors involved in a tour or other Youth Activity.
 Sponsor includes a Co-Sponsor.

-L. Youth Activity Guidelines: Guidelines issued by the CARO to implement this Policy.
+M. Youth Activity Guidelines: Guidelines issued by the CARO to implement this Policy.
 Guidelines may pertain to Youth Programs, tours, and/or any other Youth Activities.
+Separate guidelines and standards are maintained for URecFit Youth Activities.

-N. Youth Program: A Youth Activity that is a structured educational program, work experience, or research practicum that allows the participation of Eligible Minors.
+O. Youth Program: A Youth Activity that is a structured educational program, work experience, or research practicum that allows the participation of Eligible Minors.
 Paid and unpaid internships, as well as other programs, are included in this definition.
-(Tours on campus are not Youth Programs.)
+(Tours on campus and URecFit Youth Activities are not considered Youth Programs.)

 1. The CARO may appoint an advisory Youth Activity Committee, chaired by the Youth Activity Coordinator and having members chosen by the CARO to represent some or all of the following, and other members as the CARO finds appropriate: